Preamble of Bangladesh Constitution; Operative part or not?

 The preamble of our constitution is the soul of our constitution.
 The whole constitution depends on the preamble and works as a description of it.

-In its second paragraph it established the fundamental principal of the state.
+In its second paragraph, it established the fundamental principle of the state.
 Namely: Nationalism, socialism, democracy and secularism.
 These pillars uphold all of our constitution.
 (Later described on Part II)

 The supremacy of the constitution and its protection by the people is confirmed by the fourth paragraph it also said our foreign policy would be international peace and co-operation in keeping with the progressive aspiration and mankind.